learn-co-students/conditionals-python-readme-data-science-intro-000/README.md

-Because the code after `if` equals `False`, the code directly underneath is not run.
+Because above, the code after `if` equals `False`, the code directly underneath is not run.
 So, `vacation_days` stays assigned to the number 1.

 Just as we did with functions, we indicate that something is part of the block by indenting.
-So we indented the line `vacation_days += 1` to ensure that whether it is run depends on the conditional argument above.
+So the line `vacation_days += 1` is indented to ensure that whether it is run depends on the conditional argument above.
 To end the block we simply stop indenting.

 ```python